Invited Speakers

 Ewelina Pośpiech (Pomeranian Medical University in Szczecin, Szczecin, Poland): Bridging Genomic and Epigenomic Data via Machine Learning for Forensic DNA Phenotyping

-Antti Sajantila (University of Helsinki, Helsinki, Finland): Using AI to Predict Geolocation from Viral DNA
+Antti Sajantila (University of Helsinki, Helsinki, Finland): Predicting Geolocation from Viral DNA Using AI